tahczeban/surfs_up/README.md

 ***RESOURCES*** Jupyter notebook, Python, Flask, Pandas, Numpy, matplotlib, ORM, SQAlchemy, SQlite

 ***OVERVIEW***

-analysis of temperature and precipitation trends in Oahu, Hawaii for June and December as these 2 factors are the biggest contributors to optimal outdoor activities of all types. surf and ice cream shop-year round or just seasonal? ensure weather conditions are conducive
+The purpose of this analysis was to surf n' shake, investor W.Avy; however, requests weather analytics to ensure feasibility. advanced data storage, integrate stas with df, create graphs utilizing Python analysis of temperature and precipitation trends in Oahu, Hawaii for June and December as these 2 factors are the biggest contributors to optimal outdoor activities of all types. surf and ice cream shop-year round or just seasonal? ensure weather conditions are conducive